Murder of Lisa Rene: Kidnapping, murder, and arrests

 Believing it was over, Beckley pulled over.
 However, Orlando distracted the officers by pulling beside one of them, spinning around, and driving off.
 This resulted in the car being impounded and Orlando being ticketed for driving without a license.
 However, he was not arrested.

 That night, Orlando, Webster, and Beckley brought Rene, whose face was covered with a mask, back to the park and located the grave.
 Beckley brought Rene to the grave, reassuring her when she asked if she would die, saying "No, you're not going to die.
 Keep quiet.
 You're going to be OK."
 Orlando then placed a sheet over Rene's head and hit her in the head with a shovel.
 Beckley tackled Rene after she panicked and tried to run away, getting her to stop screaming by telling her not to resist.
 Orlando hit Rene a second time with the shovel before handing it to Beckley.

 Beckley hit Rene twice in the head with the shovel before handing it to Orlando.
-Orlando and Webster then beat Rene unconscious with the shovel.
-Webster gagged Rene, dragged her into the grave, soaked her with gasoline, and shoveled dirt onto her.
+Orlando and Webster then beat Rene unconscious with the shovel, after which Webster ordered Beckley to drag Rene into the grave.
+When Beckley, who had no prior criminal history, said he couldn't do it, Webster gagged Rene, dragged her into the grave, soaked her with gasoline, and shoveled dirt onto her.
+He then turned around to Beckley and told him, "See, man?
+That wasn't hard."
 Rene, who was unconscious but still alive when she was buried, suffocated.
 Afterward, the group went back to the motel to pick up Demetrius.

-Three days after Lisa Rene's death, a warrant was issued for the arrest of Orlando, Demetrius, and Beckley for her kidnapping.
-Demetrius, Beckley, and Webster were quickly arrested, while Orlando surrendered to authorities the following day.
+Three days after Lisa Rene's death, a warrant was issued for the arrests of Orlando, Demetrius, and Beckley for her kidnapping.
+Demetrius Hall was quickly arrested, while Orlando Hall and Beckley, surrendered to the police.
+Webster was arrested the following day.
+Beckley immediately confessed to the kidnapping, implicating himself, Hall, and another individual.
+He also agreed to lead Arlington police and the FBI to the body.
 Orlando said he would talk after he was extradited back to Texas.
 On October 5, 1994, following his transfer to a jail in Arlington County, Orlando gave a written statement to the FBI and local police, in which he admitted to kidnapping and killing Rene.